VeritasOS/netbackup-automation-platform/README.md

 This platform offers comprehensive automation capabilities for NetBackup Primary, Media, and Client components:

 * **NetBackup Installation & Upgrades**:
-    * Fresh installation of NetBackup Client on Windows, SuSE, RHEL, Rocky Linux, and Oracle Linux.
+    * Fresh installation and upgrade of NetBackup Client on Windows, SuSE, RHEL, Solaris, AIX, Linux P-series, Linux Z-series, Rocky Linux, and Oracle Linux.
-    * Fresh installation of NetBackup Media & Primary servers on SuSE, RHEL, and Oracle Linux.
+    * Fresh installation of NetBackup Media & Primary servers on SuSE and RHEL.
     * Upgrade NetBackup environments (from and to NB version 10.x onwards).
 * **Certificate Management**:
     * Independent certificate deployment, useful for initial setups or adding new primary servers.